TCLRainbow/DimBot-Wiki/Project-Echo.md

 d.quote uploader <user>
 ```
 * **user**: Discord User
-  This can be anything that can represent a discord user, usually the user's ID.
-You can try user name.
+  This can be anything that can represent a discord user, usually the user's ID or username.
 ## Deleting a quote
 alias: `d.quote d`, `d.quote del`
 ```